Platform The IWE Sectors Resources How It Works About Book a call

 Part 04

-The five strategy blocks
+The five strategy blocks.

 The strategy operates through five building blocks.
 Each addresses specific JD-R dimensions and triggers specific interventions.
 They are not modules you pick from.
 They are the connected pieces that make the strategy function.